NCFE Level 2

 During the course you

-will be expected to produce a portfolio of evidence showing knowledge and
+will be expected to complete assignments showing knowledge and competence in a

 • children and young